DaintyJet/VChat_ASLR_Intro/README.md

 With 64-bit EXEs and DLLs, Windows can randomize 17-19 bits of the virtual address [7], providing a higher level of entropy, making it much harder to brute-force or guess the base address an image will be loaded at.
 Below is the amount of entropy for images loaded at a given base address.

 Based on the Microsoft Documentation in [8] the following *entropy* is provided:
-- DLL images based above 4 GB: 19 bits of entropy (1 in 524,288 chance of guessing correctly)
+- DLL images based above 4 GB: 19 bits of entropy (1 in 524,288 chance of guessing correctly).
 - DLL images based below 4 GB: 14 bits of entropy (1 in 16,384 chance of guessing correctly).
 - EXE images based above 4 GB: 17 bits of entropy (1 in 131,072 chance of guessing correctly).
 - EXE images based below 4 GB: 8 bits of entropy (1 in 256 chance of guessing correctly).